Testing material for suitability

 Preparing material for fabric spray painting

 New fabric should be washed first to remove the moisture-resistant residue from manufacturing.
-When restoring colour to faded or marked fabric, or changing colour of a used item, make sure the fabric is free of loose dirt, dust, lint and any greasy marks.
+When restoring colour to faded or marked fabric, or changing the colour of a used item, make sure the fabric is free of loose dirt, dust, lint and any greasy marks.
 Upholstery and canvas can be washed first with mild soap and water.
-Allow to dry completely before applying fabric spray paint.
+Allow drying completely before applying fabric spray paint.

 Drying, permanency and washability